GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 We aim to have an initial implementation of FLEDGE services by the end of 2022.

-Further, we're aiming to provide user-defined function API and other integrations by mid-2023.
+Further, we're aiming to provide user-defined function API and other integrations for the Key/Value service by mid-2023.
 Once that is ready, adtechs can develop more advanced logic.
 We welcome [your contributions](#feedback) to make this implementation better and best meet your needs.

 ## Engage and share feedback {: #feedback}